LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/time-frame.md

 ![](/img/time-frame-5.png)

 {:start="6"}
-6\.
-Save the page.
+6. Save the page.

-1. The new special occasion item will now appear in the special occasion library.
+7. The new special occasion item will now appear in the special occasion library.
 Select this special occasion in order to choose it for your current campaign.

-{:start="7"} 8.
-Click “**Done**.”

-1. The campaign time frame page will be presented again.
+9. The campaign time frame page will be presented again.
 Under the “Special occasions”, a summary of the chosen special occasion item will appear.

 ## Saving the campaign with new settings